blendthink/flutter-mobile-lints/README.md

 # blendthink_lints

-Lint rules for Flutter mobile apps by blendthink.
+This package contains a recommended by blendthink set of lints for Flutter mobile apps to encourage good coding practices.

+This package is built on top of Flutter's `flutter.yaml` set of lints from [package:flutter_lints](https://pub.dev/packages/flutter_lints).

 ## Usage